 - Income Subject to Tax

-- Amount of wages that are under the Federal Military Spouses Residency Relief Act
+- Amount of wages that are under the Federal Military Spouses Residency Relief Act - Please refer to instructions for further explanation at to whom is eligible

 - Enter your wages as shown in Box 16 of your W-2